amd/quark-documentation/docs/onnx/appendix_full_quant_config_features.rst

       -  **Symmetric**: (Boolean) If True, symmetrize quantization for weights.
 The default is True.
       -  **Bits**: (int) The target bits to quantize.
 Only 4b quantization is supported for inference, additional bits support is planned.
       -  **AccuracyLevel**: (int) The quantization level of input, can be: 0(unset), 1(fp32), 2(fp16), 3(bf16), or 4(int8).
 The default is 0.
+   *  **EvalMetrics**: (Boolean) If True, enables evaluation of the quantized model by measuring cosine similarity and L2 loss.
+The default is False.
+   *  **EvalDataReader**: (DataReader) This parameter is used only when EvalMetrics is set to True.
+      It allows the user to provide a custom data reader for evaluating the quantized model's cosine similarity and L2 loss metrics against the float model.

 Table 7.
 Quantize Types can be selected for different Quantize Formats